sergelents/CartWise/CartWise/REPUTATION_SYSTEM_IMPLEMENTATION.md

 ## 🔄 **Reputation Tracking**

 ### Automatic Updates
-When a user updates a product price, the system automatically:
+When a user updates a product price OR scans a barcode to add a new product, the system automatically:
 1. Increments their update count
 2. Recalculates their level based on new total
 3. Updates their level in Core Data
-4. Associates the price update with their username
+4. Associates the update with their username

 ### Price Attribution
 Each price update is tracked with: